Removing Duplicates from Text from a Buffer

 5 lines filtered

-which is not exactly what we were looking for.
-It turns out that by default uniq only detects adjacent repeating lines, so apple still appears twice in the output.
+This helped, but isn't exactly what we were looking for.
+It turns out that by default the uniq command only removes adjacent repeating lines, so while we removed one instance of apple it still appears twice in the output.
+In order to

 bananas